Demystifying different types of purple-fleshed sweet potatoes, one tuber at a time!

-There is no doubt that purple sweet potatoes have gained popularity over the past year.
+There is no doubt that purple sweet potatoes have gained popularity – just open the pages of Eating Well, Martha Stewart Living, The Washington Post and O, The Oprah Magazine.
 But not all varieties of purple sweet potatoes are created equal.

-The three main types of purple flesh sweet potatoes consumed in the U.S. are Stokes Purple® sweet potatoes, Okinawan sweet potatoes, and Ube (pronounced OO-beh).
-Consumers—and even food writers—often confuse these three because of skin or flesh color, different names, and even because the Internet shows confusing images.
-As a matter of fact, one of them is not even a sweet potato at all but a true yam.
-(And no, a yam is not the same as a sweet potato either, but that’s a whole other story.)
+The three main types of purple-fleshed sweet potatoes consumed in the U.S. are Stokes Purple® sweet potatoes, Okinawan sweet potatoes, and Ube (pronounced OO-beh).
+Shoppers and foodies alike often confuse these three varieties based on skin color, flesh color, different names and even incorrect internet images.
+As a matter of fact, one of them is not even a sweet potato at all, but a true yam.
+(And no, a yam is not the same as a sweet potato, but more on that here.)

 Stokes Purple® Sweet Potatoes

-Born in the USA, Stokes Purple® sweet potatoes originated in Stokes County, North Carolina.
+Born in the U.S.A., Stokes Purple® sweet potatoes originated in Stokes County, North Carolina.
 They’re now grown commercially in the perfectly sandy soil of central California.
-Available from late August through early to late spring, these sweet potatoes have purple-tinted skin with bold purple flesh that intensifies when cooked.
+Available year-round, these sweet potatoes have purple-tinted skin with rich purple flesh that intensifies when cooked.

 Okinawan Sweet Potatoes

-Beige on the outside and lavender-purple on the inside, these purple sweet potatoes are grown in Hawaii for the U.S. market.
-Blue-ish purple once cooked, they have a delicate, slightly sweet taste and a creamy texture that is on the starchy side.
+With a creamy, beige skin on the outside and lavender-purple on the inside, these sweet potatoes are grown in Hawaii for the U.S. market.
+Appearing blue-ish purple when cooked, Okinawan sweet potatoes have a delicate, slightly sweet flavor and creamy-yet-starchy texture.
+According to The Blue Zones written by Dan Buettner, consumption of these potatoes is correlated to a longer life.

 Because Okinawan sweet potatoes originated from Japan, they’re often confused with Japanese sweet potato (also known as Murasaki sweet potato).
-It doesn’t help matters that the Japanese sweet potato variety has reddish-purple skin too, but the flesh is actually off-white to cream-colored.
-You know that reddish-purple potato emoji on your phone? ?
-This is a Japanese sweet potato!
+The Japanese sweet potato variety has reddish-purple skin with a flesh that is actually off-white to cream-colored.
+If you’re wondering what this looks like – check your phone!
+The sweet potato emoji is actually a Murasaki!

 Ube (Purple Yam)

-Ube is having a moment right now as dark purple donuts (made famous by Manila Social Club in New York City) and purple ice cream pop up everywhere.
-Also known as a purple yam, ube is a staple of the Filipino kitchen and is well loved all over Asia as a dessert ingredient for its sweet and nutty flavor.
+Ube is commonly used in desserts all over the world—in ice creams, tarts and even donuts!
+Also known as a purple yam, ube is a staple of the Filipino kitchen and is well-loved all over Asia as a dessert ingredient for its sweet and nutty flavor.

 With all the attention on ube comes the confusion about this elusive yam.
 (Yes, a true yam!)

-First of all, ube is rarely available fresh in the U.S. Many people would say that they indeed have bought some “ube,” but photographic proof usually shows they’ve bought either Stokes Purple® or Okinawan sweet potatoes, or sometimes even taro root.
+First of all, ube is rarely available fresh in the States.
+Many people would argue that they indeed have bought some “ube,” but photographic proof usually shows they have purchased either Stokes Purple® or Okinawan sweet potatoes (or sometimes even taro root as it can be slightly pinkish on the inside).

-Blame it on the over-eager Internet!
-Search for an image of ube yourself and you’ll understand the conundrum.
-Only when you search for ube’s botanical name of Dioscorea alata will you find ube’s true form: a tuber with brown, bark-like skin and flesh that ranges from white with purple specks to lilac.
+You can blame the misconceptions on the plethora of information and imagery on the internet.
+If you search for an image of ube yourself, you’ll understand the conundrum.
+Only when you search for ube’s botanical name Dioscorea alata will you find ube’s true form: a tuber with brown, bark-like skin and flesh that ranges from white with purple specks to lilac.

 Now, go forth and explore all the majesty of purple sweet potatoes!